How Important is BMI to Your Body Goals?

 Blood Thinners

 Patients taking blood-thinning medications as maintenance are asked to discontinue taking them two weeks before any surgery.
-It avoids prolonged bleeding after the operation.
+It prevents prolonged bleeding after the operation.

 What are the High BMI Risks You Should Know?

-While getting plus-size plastic surgery is safe as long as you pass your doctor’s health assessments, it’s still important to know the potential risks associated with it.
-These are the following:
+While getting plus-size plastic surgery is safe as long as you pass your doctor’s health assessments, it’s still important to know the potential risks.

 Heart attack

-Many patients with heart disease, or even those who have had previous heart attacks, can have a successful cosmetic procedure.
-Often, the plastic surgeon will ask that the patient obtain clearance from their cardiologist to confirm their heart stability.
+Many patients with heart disease, or a history of heart attacks, can have successful cosmetic procedures.
+The plastic surgeon will ask that the patient obtain clearance from their cardiologist to confirm their heart stability.

 Wound infection

-A person with diabetes will have their wounds heal longer, increasing the risk of infections and other complications developing.
+A person with diabetes needs more time for their wounds to heal, which increases the risk of infections and other complications.

-Plastic surgeons will commonly operate on people with diabetes so long as the correct precautions are made throughout the procedures.
+Plastic surgeons will commonly operate on people with diabetes so long as the proper precautions are taken.

 Deep Vein Thrombosis

-This occurs when a blood clot forms in one or more of the deep veins in the body, particularly in the legs.
-Though the risk is commonly associated with weight, many factors may cause this complication, like smoking, multiple pregnancies, and sitting still for too long.
+This condition occurs when a blood clot forms in one or more of the deep veins in the body, particularly in the legs.
+While this can happen due to a person’s weight, it can also happen due to smoking, multiple pregnancies, or sitting for long periods of time.

 These are only some complications that a patient may encounter after any surgery, not just cosmetic surgery.